-Northwestern Mutual is an award-winning customer satisfaction life insurer who will provide service to you through a personal financial advisor, instead of the benefits manager at your workplace.
+Northwestern Mutual is an award-winning customer satisfaction life insurer that will provide service to you through a personal financial advisor, instead of the benefits manager at your workplace.
 Northwestern Mutual offers a variable universal life policy, just as MetLife does, but they also offer one with less risk that has a minimum interest crediting rate.

 When shopping for life insurance, Northwestern Mutual provides more options, and the ability to give you a wider range of advice than MetLife.
 In addition, a Northwestern Mutual life insurance policy will be tied to you and not your employment status, so you will not need to worry if you change employers.
 Based on our research and numerous rankings and reviews, Northwestern Mutual is a clear winner when comparing these two companies for all the reasons mentioned here and more.

 If you are shopping around for life insurance options your MetLife employer-based group insurance is a good base to take advantage of.
 The MetLife group insurance may be available at low (or sometimes no cost), and you may be able to cover your dependents under a similar plan.

 Although MetLife is a strong insurance company, the fact that they have very limited policy options puts you at a disadvantage compared to many of the other life insurance companies we reviewed.
 When looking at anything more than term life, you should check other companies to make sure you are getting the best advice, options, and coverage for your needs.